codevallsma/SCHEDULER_VIEWER/README.md

 | D | 6 |   4 |2 |
 | E | 8 |   2 |1 |<br>
 <br>
-If you want to calculate the scheduler with priorities, you will need to insert the data to the Data.txt just like the format below.<br>
+If you want to calculate the scheduler with priorities, you will need to insert the data to the Data.txt just like the format below.<br><br>
 A<br>
 0<br>
 5<br>